-- (34) The University must conduct an independent external review as required by the Code. - (35) During the prelimary planning of the external review: - a.
+- (38) The University must conduct an independent external review as required by the Code. - (39) During the preliminary planning of the external review: - a.
 The external review panel must develop a process for the manner in which the review is to be conducted, in consultation with the University.
 This process should accord with the principles of natural justice. - b.
 Any appeal against the process of the review is to be negotiated between the external review panel and the Chair of the AEC, the Animal Welfare Officer and the Director Research.
-If negotiations are not successful, an alternative external review panel should be employed. - (36) A person having a complaint regarding an independent external review should direct their concern to the AEC Chair in the first instance. - a.
+If negotiations are not successful, an alternative external review panel should be employed. - (40) A person with a complaint regarding an independent external review should direct their concern to the AEC Chair in the first instance. - a.
 Complaints may be in relation to the process of the review, or any finding or decision of the review panel. - b.
 The AEC Chair should investigate the concern, and if the concern is deemed warranted, this should be submitted to a scheduled AEC meeting for review. - c.
-If the AEC supports the Chair's findings that the concern is warranted, the concern is to be forwarded to the Deputy Vice-Chancellor Research and Innovation. - d.
-If further resolution is required, the Deputy Vice-Chancellor Research and Innovation should forward the concern to the external review panel Chair.
+If the AEC supports the Chair's findings that the concern is warranted, the concern is to be forwarded to the Deputy Vice-Chancellor Research and Community Connection. - d.
+If further resolution is required, the Deputy Vice-Chancellor Research and Community Connection should forward the concern to the external review panel Chair.

-Complaints concerning the animal ethics committee process or decisions
+Complaints concerning the Animal Ethics Committee process or decisions